Skip to main content

 • Your assets stay in your Liquid Bank as collateral

-• Variable APR (shown live in-app)
+• Variable borrow APR (shown live in-app)

 • Interest accrues continuously until you repay